volkszaehler/mbmd/README.md

 professional to do this for you - I don't want you to hurt yourself!
 Refer to the meter installation manual on how to do this.
 You need to set the MODBUS communication parameters to ``9600 8N1``.
-After this you need to connect the USB adaptor to the meter.
+After this you need to connect a RS485 adaptor to the meter.
 This is how I did the wiring:

 ![USB-SDM630 wiring](img/wiring.jpg)

-I got this [Digitus USB-RS485
-adaptor](http://www.digitus.info/en/products/accessories/adapter-and-converter/r-usb-serial-adapter-usb-20-da-70157/)
-which comes with a handy terminal block.
+You can try to use a cheap USB-RS485 adaptor, or you can [build your own isolated adaptor](https://github.com/gonium/usb-iso-rs485).
+I did my first experiments with a [Digitus USB-RS485 adaptor](http://www.digitus.info/en/products/accessories/adapter-and-converter/r-usb-serial-adapter-usb-20-da-70157/) which comes with a handy terminal block.
 I mounted the [bias network](https://en.wikipedia.org/wiki/RS-485) directly on the terminal